 As with the development of any new technology or concept, multiple options and paths emerge.
 It is impossible to have a standardized set of rules or specifications until the technology has matured to a critical point.
 To that end, governments and regulatory bodies have had a difficult time keeping up with how to create a playbook to help guide the development of autonomous & connected vehicles, and how they interact with the world around them.

 Upkeep is expensive.
 Maintaining roads, bridges, tunnels, power plants (and electric grid), water supply and other services that society needs to prosper comes at a daunting cost.
-On top of simply maintaining these crucial components, planners have started to take into account what type of infrastructure will be needed into the future.
+On top of simply maintaining these crucial components, planners are taking into account future infrastructure requirements.
 Integrating things like road sensors, next-gen parking meters, lights, garages and other “smart” into planning has allowed cities to more effectively utilize their limited space as populations continue to grow within their borders.
 PwC estimates that over $4.5 trillion will be spent globally each year on infrastructure between now and 2020.
 While many politicians have championed heavy infrastructure investment, coming up with the needed funds can be a difficult task.
 With tax dollars strained, there is an increased reliance on private investment to help drive infrastructure projects.

 PwC’s Capital Projects and Infrastructure team has identified additional technologies like autonomous vehicles, 3D printing, drones, augmented reality and the Internet of Things (IoT) that will help to transform infrastructure from a traditionally predictable, engineering-driven, labor-intensive set of projects to a living, breathing landscape of innovation.

 Easing urban congestion is a complex issue to solve.
 Many experts agree that a host of technologies and modes of transportation offer the best hope of improving how people and goods move from point to point.
-Cities are increasingly leveraging data to better understand how its citizens and goods are traveling, allowing for more efficient and customized solutions based on population density, climate, and layout, among others.
+Increasingly, cities are leveraging data to better understand how its citizens and goods are traveling, allowing for more efficient and customized solutions based on factors like population density, climate and layout.